exakat/exakat/docs/Installation.rst

 Installation guide with Docker
 ------------------------------

 There are multiple ways to use exakat with docker.
-There is an image with a full exakat installation, which run with a traditional installation, or inside the audited code.
-Or, You may use Docker with a standard installation, to run useful part, such as a specific PHP version or the central database.
+There is an image with a full exakat installation, which runs with a traditional installation, or inside the audited code.
+Or, you may use Docker with a standard installation, to run useful part, such as a specific PHP version or the central database.

 image:: images/exakat-and-docker.png